amolbudhiraja/amolbudhiraja/README.md

 My name is Amol Budhiraja.
 I am an Electrical Engineering and Computer Sciences (EECS) undergraduate at UC Berkeley.

-* 🍎 Last summer, I worked as a Software Engineering Intern @ Apple where I worked on the Apple Vision Pro! <br>
+* 💻 Last summer, I worked as a Software Engineering Intern @ Meta where I worked in the Business Messaging GenAI group! <br>
 * 📚 I have taken a variety of courses at UC Berkeley in CS/EE!
-Currently, I am taking: Operating Systems (CS162), Computer Security (CS161), Signals and Systems (EE120), and some additional breadth courses.<br>
+Currently, I am taking: Machine Learning (CS 189), Digital Design and Integrated Circuits (EECS 151), and Human Contexts and Ethics of Data (Data 104).<br>
 * 🧪 I am currently researching the intersection of Large Language Models (LLMs) and Internet of Things (IoT) devices at the Berkeley NetSys lab.
-I also serve as a Product Manager and Developer at Mobile Developers of Berkeley (MDB). <br>
+I also serve as the Vice President of Education at Mobile Developers of Berkeley (MDB). <br>
 * 🤝 I am always looking to collaborate on exciting new projects!
 I specialize in Machine Learning/Computer Vision but have experiences that range the entire technology stack.
 Feel free to reach out if you are interested in collaborating!